iq-motion-control/iq-module-communication-doc/docs/clients/hobby_input.rst

 Matlab
 ~~~~~~

-To use Hobby Input in Matlab, all IQ communication code must be included in your path.
+To use Hobby Input in Matlab, all Vertiq communication code must be included in your path.
 This allows the
 creation of a Hobby Input object.
 See Table 7 for available messages.
 All message strings use the Short
 Names.
 All messages use the standard Get/Set/Save functions.